 For these sections, we will identify where we know documents are non-compliant and provide contact details wherever possible.
 As documentation is renewed in the future, we will ensure digital accessibility is considered Currently, these sections are listed as below: (and subject to change).

 Some of our PDFs and Word documents are essential to providing our services.
 For example, we occasionally have PDFs with information on how users can access our services, patient information leaflets and forms published as Word documents.
-By December 2020, we plan to either fix these or replace them with accessible HTML pages or online forms.
-Accessibility checks are carried out by the content owners before a Word documents or PDF can be added to the website.
-Any new PDFs or Word documents of this nature that we upload to the website will meet accessibility standards.
+By April 2022, we plan to either fix these or replace them with accessible HTML pages or online forms.
+Content checks are now carried out before Word documents or PDFs can be added to the website.
+New pages and content that we upload to the website in a HTML format will meet accessibility standards.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they are not essential to providing our services.
 We do not plan to fix any PDFs or other documents published before 23 September 2018.

 We consider it a disproportionate burden to fix Board and Committee Papers, Health Board policies and procedure documentation or statutory documentation such as Annual Reports created and uploaded between the 23rd of September to the 23rd of December 2020.
 This is due to the volume of content and text within numerous documents that would need to be fixed.
 A contact email address will be provided on every relevant webpage for those that require this information in an accessible format.
 We are in the process of planning to upload documents of this nature in an accessible format by the first quarter of 2020/2021 when new software is in place.

 We occasionally publish PDFs which contain ‘transcripts//scanned manuscripts or handwritten notes’ for example in FOI requests - these are outside of scope and will not be fixed.